Women and children in Coka village, Maiwand District, Kandahar Province, wait to be seen by a UNICEF-supported mobile health and nutrition team.

 How UNICEF is helping children and families in Afghanistan

-UNICEF is on the ground in Afghanistan working with partners to shore up essential services for children and to provide lifesaving support and protection for the most vulnerable, though the operating environment in Afghanistan remains highly complex.
+UNICEF is on the ground in Afghanistan working with partners to shore up essential services for children and to provide lifesaving support and protection — despite a highly complex operating environment.

 While physical access to people in need has largely improved, bureaucratic impediments, threats and intimidation of humanitarian workers and restrictions on female humanitarian workers have increased significantly, hindering the delivery of critical lifesaving services.
 UNICEF continues to advocate for unimpeded and principled access to people in need in Afghanistan.